Is Empire.Kred Legit?

 Empire.Kred (formerly Empire Avenue) is a social networking site.
 It claims to work in a similar way to websites like Facebook, Twitter and Instagram by connecting you online with like-minded people across the world.
-The majority of your links are with strangers and you never actually meet your virtual friends.

 In an ideal marketing scenario, sharing of online content takes place organically.
 Your real-life friends and family like something they read and share it with others on the network.
 The USP (unique selling point) of Empire.Kred is that you agree to share content in order to drive business to each other’s webpage.
 On Empire.Kred you pay other members to promote your material on their social networks.
 In return, you earn from them by giving their business a boost through your online connections.